Depart London on an overnight flight to Cape Town.

 We stay in quality guesthouses and lodges.
 All rooms are en suite.

-Bird life is prolific at this time of year, resident species being swelled by the Palaearctic and African migrants arriving at the Cape.
+Bird life is prolific at this time of year, with a bird list in excess of 200 species on this tour.
+Resident species are joined by a swell of Palaearctic and African migrants arriving at the Cape.

 - Cape francolin

 We see a wide range of game, our visits to The Mountain Zebra and the Addo Elephant National Parks being especially rewarding and bringing the possibility of spotting the Big Five.